Published October 12, 2017

 “It is definitely an honor to receive this award, and it means a lot to hear positive feedback about the work I have been doing,” she says.

-At Roswell Park Cancer Institute (RPCI), Rivers has been working with Dheerendra Prasad, MD, academic scholar, who is medical director of RPCI’s Department of Radiation Medicine and director of its Gamma Knife Center.
+At Roswell Park Comprehensive Cancer Center (RPCCC), Rivers has been working with Dheerendra Prasad, MD, academic scholar, who is medical director of RPCI’s Department of Radiation Medicine and director of its Gamma Knife Center.

 Working with a database of patients treated with Gamma Knife radiosurgery for central nervous system malignancies, they are conducting several retrospective studies looking at different populations.